Washpool Campground – Leslie Dam

 The Warwick Pentathrun is a weekend event held at the end of May each year.
 It comprises five races, each of which is a different “type” of race, which means a competitor has completed a Marathon Distance over the weekend in five different events.

-The Saturday concludes with a 5km flat road race followed by presentations.
-Sunday sees an early start for a 10km hill climb at Killarney, finishing again with complimentary breakfast, and the weekend concludes with a 1500-meter “sprint” race in the centre of Warwick.
+The Saturday concludes with a 4.5km cross country followed by presentations.
+Sunday sees an early start for a 10km hill descent / ascent at Killarney, finishing again with complimentary breakfast, and the weekend concludes with a 1600-meter “optimile sprint” race at the Warwick racecourse.